EvokeNet/virtual-alchemy/README.md

     composer require vlucas/phpdotenv
     composer require guzzlehttp/guzzle:^7.0

-This PoC may be ran from the terminal:
+This PoC may be run from the terminal:

     php alchemybot.php